 The administrative tools for the website allows me to see which post have had the most views.
 So without further a do, I give you the most viewed post of 2017.

-Seven years after his retirement Junior still got.
+Seven years after his retirement Junior still got it.
 He’s still beloved by fans.
 And was All-Time Greats most read post in 2017.

 Piazza holds the record for most home runs by a catcher with 427 and his 1992 Bowman rookie card is one of my favorite cards in my collection due to card design and nostalgia factor.
 An iconic card of an iconic baseball player.